VWO Insights

 an example of a right colour palette for a heatmap

-Image Source: Stackoverflow
+Image source: Stackoverflow

 The heatmap above uses a color palette with shades of the same color.
 But what is wrong with the result is that it lacks a standard when it comes to the changing intensity of the color shade as value changes.
 Barring one very dark and random purple tile indicating ‘0’, all of the data points are very light-colored.
-The problem with this is that at first glance, the viewer of this heatmap might end up interpreting the heatmap in the sense that there is a huge value difference between the dark tile and the other light tiles, which is not actually the case.
+The problem with this is that at first glance, the viewer of this heatmap might end up interpreting the heatmap colormap in the sense that there is a huge value difference between the dark tile and the other light tiles, which is not actually the case.

 Choose from an existing color palette